 In case of absolute necessity (personal medical condition, imperative business or personal prior engagement) successful ESC WTLP Grant applicants may request to postpone their WTLP attendance to the following calendar year.
 However, please note that the grant cannot be transferred for a second time.

-Successful candidates will be informed by email about the results by 15 July 2018.
-Due to the large amount of applications, only successful candidates will be contacted.
+Successful candidates were informed by email about the results on 15 July 2018.
+Due to the large amount of applications, only successful candidates were contacted.

-The names of the grants will be officially announced at the ESC Congress.
+The names of the grants are officially announced at the ESC Congress.

 Read this short article which brings together the views and experiences of past participants.

 "Focus on your strengths, choose the leadership style that suits you best and do what only you can do.
 These and other lessons have stayed with me years after I attended this course.
 So, come forward and take this opportunity!
 Be prepared to engage, be courageous and don’t be afraid of being a leader – our success depends on you."

 "This course was a beginning and a real turning point for me.
 I direct an intensive cardiac care unit.
 With no formal education on how to do that, I met with many struggles and frustrations along the way.
 The course allowed me to learn from other women who encounter the same struggles as me.
 It provided me with practical tools to better lead not only staff, but liaise with peers and stakeholders.
 It also made me want to DO something - not just think and talk about it.
 Now I lead a group of women cardiologists in Israel - it's collaborative and a great support network."

 "I got to the point in my career where it was challenging, exciting and at the same time daunting.
 The course gives you the tools to identify your strengths, your weaknesses; it's helped me build my independence as a leader and find my voice.
 The decisions I make in my leadership role, not only affect me and my career, but those of my team.
 That's a huge responsibility and the course has made me feel more confident about doing that well."